DylanMcDowell/CS100_mcdowell_martin-prin_assignment/README.md

 **Command**

 This is the class that represents the command.
 After parsing, each command will be represented as an instance of this class.
 It contains the command itself, the arguments and parameters.
-When execute is called on it, it uses execvp() to perform the command, and return a value dependent on the command's success; -1 for failure, 0, for success, and 1 for exit.
+When execute is called on it, it uses execvp() to perform the command, and return a value dependent on the command's success; -1 for failure, or 0 for a success.

+**Exit**

+This class will be created by the CommandTree when an exit call is found in the tree.
+It returns a -1 for it's execute function, otherwise doing nothing.

+**ShellTest**

+This class implements the test and square bracket([]) commands.
+By calling the stat function and the correct macros, it determines if a passed in filepath exists.
+By passing in flags before the filepath, it can distinguish between regular files and directories.
+It is called by the CommandTree function when it encounters a test call.

 **Connector**

 This is the class for the connector.
 This class will recognize each connector and associate it with its corresponding class.
 The class, and it's subclasses, has a vector of CommandBase pointers(limited to two pointers), and the virtual execute() function.
 This class serves as a base class for the various types of connectors required.
 The differents classes for connectors are the following:

-* **SemiColon**: The SemiColon class overrides the execute() function by running the leftmost CommandBase's execute(), then the leftmost's.
+* **SemiColon**: The SemiColon class overrides the execute() function by running the leftmost CommandBase's execute(), then the rightmost's.
+It returns it's leftmost execute() result.
 * **Ampersand**: The Ampersand class overrides the execute() function by running the rightmost's execute() only if the leftmost one's succeeds.
 * **OrBars**: The OrBars class overrides the execute() function by running the rightmost's execute() only if the leftmost one's fails.